Skip to content

 2. Upload via Plugins → Add New → Upload Plugin

-4. Go to Settings → AI Valve to configure.
+4. Configure settings via Settings → AI Valve

 Terminal window